ecatanzani/eFlux/README.md

 Crawler computes the MC file list as output (the **--output** flag is optional and, if not specified, a default value will be automatically assigned accordingly to the energy range chosen).

-The software uses a config file to produce the final data list:
+The software uses a config file to produce the final data list.

+This is an example of the configuration file with some default values.

 ```markdown
 ---DataSets default params